nikhil15041993/Elastic-Kubernetes-Service-EKS-/Helm/README.md

 helm search repo
 ```

-To install specifice application in the chart
+To install specific package in the chart

 ```
-helm install redis-test stable/redis
+helm install <package-name> stable/redis

 ```
 To check the installation is succesfull